Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 #### Nested deployment extension configurations

-The `"extensionConfigs"` deployment property is a mapping of extension aliases to extension configurations.
-Each extension configuration in a template's nested deployment properties is split into two properties for the purposes of validation and handling of data:

-1. `"value"`
-1. `"auth"`
+The format of the `"extensionConfigs"` deployment property is different for nested deployments because they are part of a deployment template.
+The structure is the same except extension configurations are language expressions.
+The actual extension configuration is derived from the language expression, so it must resolve to a valid configuration object for the corresponding extension.
+The derived root object will have an `"auth"` property for any secure properties defined by the extension configuration schema.
+The rest of the root object's properties will be non-secure properties as defined by the extension configuration schema.

 Below is an example ARM template followed by specifications for each property.
 Only REP relevant data is shown.